 Ben and Kim were the next family pets, Roger’s beloved Black Labradors.
 Both were his faithful friends, so much so that when he went on his round the world gap year, he returned early as he missed them so much.

-When he is not spending time with his dogs he can always be found outside both gardening and growing an abundance of vegetables (of which Ella and Bailey are quite partial to fruit picked straight from the tree).
+When he is not spending time with his dogs he can always be found outside both gardening and growing an abundance of fruit and vegetables (of which Ella and Bailey are quite partial to helping themselves to).
 Roger, Ella and Bailey have a close affinity with Gardeners World and often mistake themselves as Monty Don, Nigel (sadly now departed) and Nelly.

 Christine’s love of animals started at the age of 2 years with a little black & white crossbreed dog called Bruce.
 Lance, a handsome German Shepherd followed.
 When she married she got her first of many cats, Pepper, a beautiful & fluffy long haired tabby.
 Over the years Christine has had “many creatures great & small”.
 The most embarrassing was her horse, Berwick, who tripped up in the stable yard & Christine toppled off over his neck & head in front of some children and their ponies.
 One of the most amusing was her African Grey Parrot, Oscar, who could imitate numerous noises & learned many phrases.
 He could sing “chick chick chick chick chicken, lay a little egg for me”.
 Dogs include Yorkies, Minature Schnauzer, Labrador, Doberman and many more.
 At the moment she has two very pretty 18 moth old cats, Alfreda & Cassie, rescues from the RSPCA.
 Christine volunteered at the Mid Worcestershire RSPCA (The Holdings) for two years from January 2017 where she helps the staff to look after the cats in their care.
 Animals have always been Christine’s life.